ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 }
 ```

-This behaviour is not limited to struct fields.
+This behavior is not limited to struct fields.
 A struct can embed any type.
 Whether a primitive:
 ```go
 type CustomString struct {
   string